Man lynched at Singhu border for 'desecrating' holy book, hand chopped off | Law-Order

 A man was lynched, his hand chopped off and the body bearing over 10 wounds caused by sharp-edged weapons tied to a barricade at a farmers' protest site at Kundli near the Delhi-Haryana border, a gruesome incident being blamed on a group of Nihangs.

-Hours after the macabre crime, a man wearing the blue robes of the Sikhs’ Nihang order, appeared before the media, claiming that he had “punished” the victim for “desecrating” a holy book.
+Hours after the macabre crime, a man wearing the blue robes of the Sikhs' Nihang order appeared before the media, claiming that he had ''punished'' the victim for ''desecrating'' a Sikh holy book.

-Other Nihangs claimed he had “surrendered” to police, who were yet to confirm this till late in the evening.
-They were, however, questioning some suspects.
+Other Nihangs claimed he had ''surrendered'' to police, while police said that the man had been arrested and was being questioned.

+''Sarabjit Singh, the son of Kashmir Singh, a resident of Vitwha in Punjab's Gurdaspur district has been arrested,'' a police official said.

 The video shows the Nihang group asking the badly injured man, who is pleading with them in Punjabi, where he had come from and who sent him.